pypa/hatch/docs/publish.md

     ...
     ```

-The following repository names are reserved by Hatch and cannot be overriden:
+The following repository names are reserved by Hatch and cannot be overridden:

 | Name | Repository |
 | --- | --- |